 Doesn’t that sound awesome?

-How to Fearlessly and Confidently Introduce Yourself in English in 6 Simple Steps
+How to Confidently Introduce Yourself in English in Formal and Informal Situations

 Before we look at these expressions to introduce yourself in English, you may be wondering how you’ll ever practice or remember them all.